Intelligent battery sensor and battery

 - Voltage dip of the last engine start (trend for ageing of the battery).

 - Charging and trickle charging of the battery.

 The battery's condition cannot be determined based on the battery's state of charge alone.
 All batteries are subject to natural wear due to the natural ageing process.
 The chemical reactions in the battery, consisting of the charging cycles with battery charging and discharging, mean that deposits form in the battery, preventing the battery from reaching full capacity.

 |3||Ageing / deposits||4||Self-discharging.|

 Each total discharge results in a loss of battery capacity: The longer the battery remains completely discharged, the greater the loss of battery capacity.
-The batteries installed at BMW and MINI can withstand several short total discharges or up to two long total discharges, however, when they are fully recharged with a constant charging voltage of 14.8 V after the total discharge.
+At the same time, the batteries installed at BMW can withstand multiple brief total discharges or as many as two long total discharges, provided that they are subsequently recharged at a constant charging voltage of 14.8 V.